Oles Honchar: Cathedral and later career

-A sad fate was destined for the next Honchar's novel The Cathedral, 1968.
-In comparison with "Tronka" the novel is much more closer to the traditional realism with broadly distinct positive and negative characters.
-The struggle for the revival of spirituality, for the historical memory of people as the foundation of decency in relationships between people is situated in the epicenter of story.
-The prototype of the cathedral in the novel served the Novomoskovsk Holy-Trinity Cathedral (Dnipropetrovsk Region).
-The Dnipropetrovsk Region Communist Party leader Oleksiy Vatchenko recognized himself in the image of a negative character the soulless party member opportunist who deposited his father in a retirement home.
+Honchar's next novel, The Cathedral, was published in 1968.
+In comparison with Tronka, the novel is much closer to traditional realism with broadly distinct positive and negative characters.
+At the center of the story is the struggle for the revival of spirituality, for the historical memory of people as the foundation of decency in relationships.
+The Novomoskovsk Holy Trinity Cathedral (Dnipropetrovsk Oblast) served as Honchar's inspiration for the novel's cathedral.
+The Dnipropetrovsk Region Communist Party leader Oleksiy Vatchenko recognized himself in the image of a character in the novel: the soulless party member opportunist who put his father in a retirement home.
 Being a friend of Leonid Brezhnev, Vatchenko requested a ban on the novel.
 The novel was published only in magazines, while the already printed copies of the book were confiscated and the translation to the Russian language was suspended.
-Despite the attempts to protect the piece (articles of Mykola Bazhan and others) it was prohibited and the mentioning about it has ceased.
+The book was banned despite the attempts to protect the piece, such as articles by Mykola Bazhan and others.
 The only thing that saved Honchar from further prosecutions was his position in the Writer's Union.

-In works of his later period, Honchar continued to raise the contemporary morale-ethical subject (novel "Your dawn", 1980), a subject of young searches romance (story "Brigantina", 1973).
-In 1980, he released the book "Writer's reflections" where he has summarized his artistic work.
+In his later works, Honchar continued to raise the contemporary morale-ethical issue (Your Dawn, 1980) and the theme of young searches romance (Brigantina, 1973).
+In 1980, he released the book Writer's Reflections where he summarized his artistic work.
 From 1962 to 1990 Honchar was a People's Deputy in the Supreme Council of the Soviet Union.
-In 1978 he was awarded the title of Academician and the membership at the Ukrainian Academy of Sciences.
+In 1978 he was awarded the title of "Academician" and membership at the Ukrainian Academy of Sciences.
 With the fall of the Soviet Union, Honchar was one of the creators of the Society of Ukrainian Language and the People's Movement of Ukraine.
-In 1990 he quit the Communist Party of Soviet Union during the Revolution on Granite.
-In 1991, Honchar released a new book "By that we live.
-On the path of Ukrainian revival".
-In 1992, the University of Alberta recognized him as the honorary doctor.
+In 1990 he left the Communist Party of Soviet Union during the Revolution on Granite.
+In 1991, Honchar released a new book: By That We Live.
+On the Path of Ukrainian Revival.
+In 1992, the University of Alberta recognized him with an honorary doctorate.

-He also to be known as one who urged the president of Ukraine to rebuild the St Michael's Golden-Domed Cathedral in Kyiv, which was destroyed by the Soviet authorities.
+Honchar is also known for urging the president of Ukraine to rebuild the St Michael's Golden-Domed Cathedral in Kyiv, which was destroyed by the Soviet authorities.

 Oles Honchar was buried at Baikove Cemetery in Kyiv.